 Every spring, head to downtown Lafayette's Parc San Souci for the Acadiana Po'boy Festival featuring live music, plenty of local food and yes, there will be a po'boy eating contest.
 With about 25 vendors on hand, you're sure to get your fill of Louisiana's most beloved sandwich.

 It's not hard to find a po'boy on a menu in Acadiana.
 Developing a list, however, is a bit more of a challenge.
 Here are some of the popular po'boy joints around town.
 Don't see one of your favorites on the list?
-Shoot us an email by clicking here and we'll add them!
+Shoot us an email and we'll add them!

 2848 Verot School Rd., Lafayette